-Visual consistency maintains the element of trust for your donors as they navigate from page to page on your website.
+Visual consistency maintains the element of trust for your donors as they navigate on your website.
 Creating a seamless transition using effective brand-oriented visuals is key to keeping this trust.

 Maintain your organization’s brand consistency by:

-Maintaining brand consistency in the small visual elements throughout your site can make a big difference in your fundraising efforts.
+Maintaining brand consistency in the small visual elements throughout your site makes a big difference in your fundraising efforts.
 Branded donation pages on a nonprofit’s website have been found to raise 6X more money.

 Check out the donation page design example below of New York Pet Rescue who customized a Morweb template to match their brand: